hamid-murambiwa/Strut/README.md

 # Strut

-> A simple app for an online store for furniture items
+> This a simple application with a landing page and an online store for furniture items.

 ## Built With